-The Ph.D. program provides advanced education through coursework (including independent study) and original, creative research in order to prepare students for careers in industrial research and academia.
+The Ph.D. program provides advanced education through coursework, including independent study, and original, creative research in order to prepare you for a career in industrial research and academia.

-All IIT Graduate School requirements must be satisfied.
+All Illinois Tech Graduate School requirements must be satisfied.
 Specific departmental requirements are:

-- 84 credit hour requirement for students entering with a bachelor's degree (approximately 52 for students entering with a master's degree)
+- 72 credit hours, for students entering with a bachelor's degree.

-- Elective courses and applications area requirement: Besides the courses in the core areas of study, the remaining courses in the program are selected in consultation with the student's academic adviser.
-The program must include three to five courses in an area of concentration outside of the department, as approved by the » Director of Graduate Studies; these may include 400-level courses.
+Elective courses and applications are a requirement.
+Besides the core courses, the remaining courses in the program are selected in consultation with the student's academic adviser.
+The program must include two to four courses in an area of concentration outside of the department, as approved by the Director of Graduate Studies.
+These may include up to three 400-level courses.

-- Comprehensive Exam, which consists of an oral examination based on the student's research proposal.
-The exam aims to ensure that the student has the background to carry out successful research in his/her chosen area and the proposed research has sufficient scholarly merit.
+An oral examination based on the student's research proposal is required.
+This ensures the student has the background to carry out successful research in his/her chosen area, and the proposed research has sufficient scholarly merit.
+Requiremenrts include:

-- Dissertation (thesis), which is expected to contain a distinct and substantial, original and publishable contribution to the field of study.
+- Dissertation, or thesis, which is expected to contain a distinct and substantial, original and publishable contribution to the field of study.

-- Defense: an oral examination in defense of the thesis constitutes completion of the degree
+- An oral examination in defense of the thesis constitutes completion of the degree.

 Exceptions to these general rules require approval by the departmental Graduate Studies Committee.